ChQf/ChQf.github.io/_pages/about.md

 ## News

 * Mar.
+2021, Acceptance: my new research manuscript (co-author) was accepted by Electric Power Automation Equipment.
+* Mar.
 2021, Acceptance: my new research manuscript (first author) was accepted by International Journal of Electrical Power & Energy Systems.
 * Mar.
 2021, my new research manuscript (first author) submitted to International Journal of Electrical Power & Energy Systems was under major revision.
 * Mar.
 2021, my new research manuscript (corresponding author) submitted to CSEE Journal Journal of Power & Energy Systems was under major revision.